NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Activated super does more damage
   - Activated hits four additional times when the shurikens hit the opponent
   - Three less super freeze frames
+- 4X
-- 4X is a real time super with start immunity to highs and mids that does Kabuto's 5X animation; has a unique super freeze animation; cannot be Y cancelled
+  - Is a real time super with start immunity to highs and mids that does Kabuto's 5X animation
+  - Has a unique super freeze animation
+  - Cannot be Y cancelled
+- GRKnJ
-- GRKnJ hitbox appears one frame later; appears much further back
+  - Hitbox appears one frame later
+  - Appears much further back
 - 6A combos added to strings list
 - RA/5BBA high crush: 9-17